 Salt and pepper

-When you remove the cauliflower from the oven, let it sit for a few minutes, especially if you are serving out of the baking dish.
-I used this wonderful pie plate made by my friend Julie at Work in Clay.
-I wouldn’t consider NOT serving it straight from this particular dish.
-But, if need be, carefully transfer the cauliflower to a serving dish and pour the lemon and herb dressing over it.
+4. When you remove the cauliflower from the oven, let it sit for a few minutes, especially if you are serving out of the baking dish.
+If not serving from the roasting dish, carefully transfer the cauliflower to a serving dish and pour the lemon and herb dressing over it.
 Cut the cauliflower into wedges (like slices of pie) to serve.

 And since I’m name dropping, you should know that Robb Walsh just published a new cookbook called Texas Eats.
 I received my copy last week.
 It is awesome.
 It even has a method for making Franklin BBQ’s brisket which I haven’t tasted yet, but for which people will apparently spend an hour in line.
 Tacos, German Pretzels, Fried Catfish…all of the great Texas dishes from all of the well known spots.
 It is a tour of the best (at least my kind of best).
 Also in Texas Food news, the Foodways Texas Symposium is this weekend in Austin!!
 I’ll be there and I hope you will be, too.